Duck528/cvwin/README.md

 OpenCV can be built to be used in UWP apps on Windows 10 devices.
 Once you build "UWP-compatible" libraries, you can package them into nuget pakcages, if desired.
-You can find some example nuspec files under the _uwp/_ directory.
+You can find some example nuspec files under the _uwp_ directory.

 (I'll write more detailed how-to guide later.
 Please ping me if you need help.)